deleplanquet/code_bp/README.rst

 | **pas_w**: longueur de chaque subfault dans la direction du dip (en km)
 | **samp_rate**: frequeuce de production des figures de back projection (Hz)
 | **length_t**: duree de la back projection (en s) en sachant que le depart est toujours 5 sec avant le debut de la rupture

+Here is the list of all the other parameters that are stored through the run of parametres.py but not asked to the user:

+| **root_folder**: pick the absolute position of the */Codes* directory,
+should be at the same location with the */Kumamoto* directory.
+| **R_Earth**: Earth radius equal to 6400 km

 telecharger les donnees (format ASCII)
 ======================================